Close Menu

 Ravi Kishan, despite appearing primarily in flashback or referenced form as the deceased Guptaji, makes his presence felt through sheer charisma and commanding screen energy.
 His contribution to the film’s comic and dramatic texture is significant.

-Geetanjali Kulkarni delivers a standout supporting turn as Mrs. Gupta, bringing remarkable depth and quiet complexity to a character that could easily have been reduced to a stereotype.
-She is one of the film’s most pleasant surprises.
+Geetanjali Kulkarni delivers one of the film’s most pleasant surprises as Mrs. Gupta, bringing remarkable depth and quiet complexity to a character that could easily have been reduced to a one-note stereotype.
+Her restraint and nuance make every scene she appears in deeply watchable.

 maa behen movie review (1)